juzybits/polymedia-commando/README.md

-  empty-wallet        Send all objects in your wallet to a random address (except Coin<SUI>) find-coin-holders   Find Coin<T> holders using the Suiscan API find-last-tx        Find the latest transaction for one or more Sui addresses find-nft-holders    Find NFT holders for a set of collections via Indexer.xyz find-nfts           Find all NFTs and their owners for a set of collections via Indexer.xyz find-nft-verified   Find all verified NFT collections via Indexer.xyz msg-sign            Sign a Sui personal message with your active keypair msg-verify          Verify a Sui personal message signature
+  empty-wallet        Send all objects in your wallet to a random address (except Coin<SUI>) find-coin-holders   Find Coin<T> holders using the Suiscan API find-last-tx        Find the latest transaction for one or more Sui addresses find-nft-holders    Find unique holders of an NFT collection via Indexer.xyz find-nfts           Find all NFTs (object ID, owner, and name) for a collection via Indexer.xyz find-nft-verified   Find all verified NFT collections via Indexer.xyz msg-sign            Sign a Sui personal message with your active keypair msg-verify          Verify a Sui personal message signature